hugh-dickens/travel-webapp/README.md

 The Minimum Viable Product (MVP) for Expedition Planner includes the following features:

 1. **User Preferences Form**:
-    - Collect user preferences for travel plans, including preferred activities, budget, location, duration, and other relevant details.
+    - Collect user preferences for travel plans, including preferred activity, budget, location, duration, and other relevant details.

 2. **Trip Suggestions**:
-    - Based on user preferences, suggest trips with various timespans and activities.
+    - Based on user preferences, suggest trips with various timespans and activity.
     - Display basic information about each trip, including the destination, activity type, duration, and estimated cost.

 3. **Cost Estimation**: